LukasMert/Birbox_Owncloud_Python/README.md

 # BirdBox

 The aim of this project is to observe birds in a bird's nest.
-This is done by a camera module.
-This is recorded and stored on an external data storage.
+This is done by a camera module. they are recorded and stored on an external data storage.
 You can also read this data on your PC using owncloud.
 When a bird enters, it will be detected and the camera will film for 5 minutes if it is still present after this, it will film again for 5 minutes.

 ## Components